-No Flag boats operate between Nonthaburi Pier (N30) to Wat Rajsingkorn Pier (S3) only on weekdays and specific hours only.
+Red Flag express boats operate between Nonthaburi Pier (N30) to Sathorn Pier (Central) only on weekdays and during rush hour only.

 Cross River Ferries

 Chao Phraya Express Boat services are complemented by Bangkok’s cross river ferries available in most of the main piers for crossing to the opposite bank of the river.
-More info about Chao Phraya River crossing can be found here: Bangkok Cross River Ferries: Chao Phraya River Crossing.
+More info about Chao Phraya River crossing can be found here: Bangkok Cross River Ferries.